Section 15: Date of filing application

 Where the absence of missing matter is notified in the preliminary examination report, the period of two months allowed for filing the missing material and/or withdrawing the late-filed missing material may be extended at the Comptroller’s discretion in accordance with r.108(1) see 123.36.9.
 If no reply or extension request is received within the two month period, or if a reply indicates that the applicant does not intend to avail himself of the opportunity to re-date, the missing matter and all references to it should be treated as omitted from the application.
 Instructions for publication should be provided to include on the front page of the published application a notice see 16.29 that no copy of the particular drawing(s) or part of the description was included in the application as filed.
 Where the missing part or drawing is filed, it is not included in the published application s.16 but is open to public inspection after publication.

 Where missing matter is treated as omitted, the specification as filed and published under s.16(1) is to be read skipping any missing pages of description or any reference to an absent figure (or a reference character in it which does not occur also in a figure which is present).
 For example, if Figures 2-4 are absent, a passage which reads “The cam 31 shown in Figures 2-4 controls the feed and is driven by the link shown in Figures 1 and 3 operated by the crank 33 shown in Figure 1” notionally reads “A cam (31) controls the feed and is driven by the link shown in Figure 1 operated by the crank 33 shown in Figure 1”; “31” is included if it occurs in a figure other than 2-4.
 If the specification when so read fails to comply with s.14(3) and/or (5) objection should be raised during substantive examination.
 Unless the applicant voluntarily amends the specification to delete those references which are to be treated as omitted, their deletion should be sought.
-(Such deletion should not be requested nor, except in the case of references in the claims, permitted, before s.16 publication).
+(Such deletion should be requested in the substantive examination report.
+However, removal of references in the claims can be requested before s.16 publication).

 s.76(2) is also relevant.